ethereum-optimism/specs/specs/interop.md

 ### Depositing an Executing Message

-TODO: define safe by linking to safety section

 Deposit transactions (force inclusion transactions) give censorship resistance to layer two networks.
 The derivation pipeline must gracefully handle the case in which a user uses a deposit transaction to relay a cross chain message.
-To not couple preconfirmation security to consensus, deposit transactions that execute cross chain messages MUST have an initiating message that is considered safe by the remote chain's derivation pipeline.
+To not couple preconfirmation security to consensus, deposit transactions that execute cross chain messages MUST have an initiating message that is considered [safe](#safety) by the remote chain's derivation pipeline.
 This means that the remote chain's data including the initiating message MUST be posted to the data availability layer.
 This relaxes a strict synchrony assumption on the sequencer that it MUST have all unsafe blocks of destination chains as fast as possible to ensure that it is building